 When listening is not interesting

-If you find that listening feels difficult or unpleasant, take a moment to reflect on where the resistance is coming from.
-There could be many reasons for this: perhaps the topic doesn’t interest you, or you might feel that your own views have been overlooked in the past.
-Sometimes, the difficulty in listening can arise from the challenge of showing empathy, which might be tied to past disappointments or painful experiences in relationships.
-Fatigue – whether physical or emotional – can also affect your ability to focus.
-Occasionally, reluctance to listen stems from self-centeredness, which makes it hard to step outside your own perspective and accept thoughts that challenge your beliefs.
-These feelings and situations are understandable, but recognizing them can help you identify ways to overcome the barriers and create space for more meaningful interactions.
+If you find that listening feels difficult or distasteful, stop to examine where the reluctance is coming from.
+There can be many reasons behind it: maybe the topic doesn't turn you on, or maybe you feel that your own views have not been taken into account before.
+Sometimes the difficulty in listening can stem from the fact that showing empathy feels challenging.
+This can be related to past disappointments or pain points in relationships.
+Fatigue – whether physical or mental – can also cloud the ability to concentrate.
+Sometimes the background of reluctance can be self-centeredness, which prevents stepping out of one's own perspective and accepting thoughts that challenge one's own beliefs.
+Such feelings and situations are understandable, but recognizing them can help you find ways to overcome obstacles and open the door to better interactions.

 Listening is not just receiving, but building meaningful interactions and internal connections.